Leaving Ireland

-Hello, and welcome (fáilte)!
-This week’s post is about an Irish writer whose books I have loved since I was 17 - all thanks to one inspiring Irishwoman.
-Back in the 1980s, my friend Mary was a newly qualified teacher of English Literature who told her class of recalcitrant teenagers (including me) that if they wanted to read good writing, they should get hold of a copy of The Lonely Passion of Judith Hearne by a writer from Belfast called Brian Moore.
-I read it, and it completely changed my view of what a novel could do.
-Here’s my St Patrick’s Day post celebrating this extraordinary novel.
+Hello, and welcome/fáilte!
+This week’s post is about an Irish-Canadian writer whose books I have loved for many years.
+Back in the late 1970s, in the war-torn north of Ireland, a young English Literature teacher told her class of recalcitrant teenagers (including me) that if they wanted to read good writing, they should get hold of a copy of The Lonely Passion of Judith Hearne by a writer from Belfast called Brian Moore.
+Reading it completely changed my view of what a novel could do.
+Here’s my St Patrick’s Day celebration of this extraordinary novel, and a special teacher.

 Introduction